ambuvjyn/Jupyter-Notebook-to-Mark-Latitude-and-Longitude-on-Spacial-Maps/README.md

 Two seperate data are used, which are seperated using IDs 1 and 2.
 1 is blue and 2 is Red.
 This is to show that you can represent any number of data in the same map.

-Data file : Randomly curated by @ambuvjyn
+Data file : Randomly curated by [Ambu Vijayan](https://github.com/ambuvjyn)